MahmoudGoda2003/Qcademy/README.md

 8. [Upcoming Features](#upcoming-features)

 ## 1. Documentation <a name="documentation"></a>
+For detailed documentation on project architecture, design, and usage, please refer to our [Confluence Space](https://maghy.atlassian.net/l/cp/dfnWGNs1).

 ## 2. Features <a name="features"></a>
 1) Sign up for Students and teachers